Chart Color Schemes

 Sawtell performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Sawtell is high, with 30.2% of residents aged 15+ holding university qualifications compared to the SA4 region's 19.8% and Rest of NSW's 21.3%.
-Bachelor degrees are most common at 19.9%, followed by postgraduate qualifications (6.6%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 37.4% of residents aged 15+ holding such qualifications – advanced diplomas at 12.4% and certificates at 25.0%.
-Educational participation is notable, with 26.8% of residents currently enrolled in formal education: 9.3% in primary, 8.1% in secondary, and 3.5% in tertiary education.
+Educational attainment in Sawtell is notably high, with 30.2% of residents aged 15 years and over holding university qualifications as of the latest data.
+This figure surpasses both the SA4 region average of 19.8% and the Rest of NSW average of 21.3%.
+Bachelor degrees are the most common at 19.9%, followed by postgraduate qualifications at 6.6% and graduate diplomas at 3.7%.
+Vocational credentials are also prominent, with 37.4% of residents aged 15 years and over holding such qualifications.

 Frequently Asked Questions - Education